mirumee/ariadne/docs/resolvers.rst

 Fallback resolvers
 ------------------

-Schema can potentially define many types and fields, and defining resolver or alias for every single one of them can become large burden.
+Schema can potentially define numerous types and fields, and defining a resolver or alias for every single one of them can become a large burden.

 Ariadne provides two special "fallback resolvers" that scan schema during initialization, and bind default resolvers to fields that don't have any resolver set::